 Final Thoughts on CBD Suppositories

 The jury is still out on the efficacy of CBD suppositories.
-There are many ways to consume cannabidiol, and the rectal/vagina routes are undoubtedly among the least pleasant.
-As the CBD market is not regulated, the onus is on you to research brands that offer cannabidiol suppositories.
+As the CBD market is not regulated, the onus is on consumers to research brands that offer cannabidiol suppositories.

-Ultimately, only you can decide if you want to try a CBD suppository.
-To date, there isn’t much in the way of scientific research to prove its effectiveness, but the number of people giving this unconventional method of CBD consumption a try is increasing.
+Ultimately, only you can decide if you want to experiment with a CBD suppository.
+There isn’t much in scientific research to prove their effectiveness.
+Nonetheless, the number of people giving this unconventional method of CBD consumption a try is increasing.